8888/pip/docs/architecture/20251229/habit-tracker/02_COMPONENTS.md

     *   **Capacity Mode:** Serverless.
 This is crucial for keeping costs low on a hobby project.
     *   **Database:** A database named `HabitTracker`.
     *   **Collection:** A collection named `habits` to store the habit documents.
     *   **Networking:** For simplicity, the database will be accessible from all Azure services.
-For a production application, we would lock this down to only allow access from the Function App's IP address.
+For a production application, you would lock this down using a **private endpoint** or **service endpoint** to ensure it is only accessible from within your virtual network, providing a much higher level of security.